The Proactive Guide to Technical SEO for SaaS Companies

 Technical SEO can be a complex and intimidating topic, but the good news is that it’s not rocket science.

-In fact, with a bit of basic knowledge of how search engines work, you can make some crucial improvements to your site that will help it perform in search.
+In fact, with a bit of basic knowledge on how search engines work, you can make some crucial improvements to your site that will help it perform better in search results.

-Truth: Few Technical SEO Actions Have a Real Impact
+Truth: Few Technical SEO Actions Have Real Impact

 Technical SEO is a big topic.